fabric8io/fabric8/docs/agent.md

 ## The deployment agent (fabric-agent)

-The deployment agent is listening for local configuration changes on the org.fusesource.fabric.agent pid.
+The deployment agent is listening for local configuration changes on the io.fabric.agent pid.
 Any change in that configuration will trigger the *deployment agent*.
-Once the *deployment agent* is triggered, it will read the whole **org.fusesource.fabric.agent** pid and calculate the bundles that the container should have installed.
+Once the *deployment agent* is triggered, it will read the whole **io.fabric.agent** pid and calculate the bundles that the container should have installed.
 If the profiles assigned to the container also contain features or fabs, the deployment agent will translate them to bundles in order to populate a full list of bundles that the container should use.
 The next action of the *deployment agent* is to compare that list of bundles, with the list of bundles that are currently installed, in order to identify: